How To Blend Fictitious History When Writing Medieval Fantasy

 You might have an idea like this in mind and would like to write a fantasy novel.

-But you are not sure how to blend a fantasy world with a fictional history.
+But you are not sure how to blend a fantasy world with history.

 The following tips might help you get on the right track to help you write a medieval story.

-You could go to your local library, but there is so much information you can find now on the Internet.
+There is so much historical information that you can find now on the Internet.

 You will be writing fantasy, but fiction always needs to make sense and be realistic.